-Looking back over my career, one thing that stands out is the fact that I have always worked with people in one capacity or another (mostly with parents and young people).
+Looking back over my career, one thing that stands out is the fact that I have always worked with people in one capacity or another.
 Before I trained as a mind coach I worked for many years as a specialist tutor to children with specific educational needs, particularly dyslexia and those who required support to develop their working memory.
-As relaxation, I also enjoyed running a youth club for young people with moderate learning difficulties and I offered support at an adult special needs group.

 I am first and foremost a proud mum, I have two wonderful kids who just happen to have special needs.
 This has only made me even more determined to learn as much as I can about young people but also the effect special needs can have on development and mental well-being, as well as family relationships.
-I have a passion for self-development and to this day, I continue training within the field of therapies, children, teenagers, parenting, special needs, and of course, anything related to the latest technology advances so I can always provide the most funky approach to keep young minds engaged!
+I have a passion for self-development and to this day, I continue training within the field of therapies, children, teenagers, parenting, special needs, dogs and of course, anything related to the latest technology advances so I can always provide the most funky approach to keep young minds engaged!

-Over the span of the last 30 years I have been very committed to helping various charity causes which have always been related to children and/or special needs.
-Today, I am still actively ensuring that I give back to the community by running some non-profit initiatives.
-When given the chance, I am personally involved in motivational speaking engagements and workshops at schools, colleges and with other interested groups of people.
+Over the span of the last 30 years I have been very committed to helping charity causes that are close to my heart.
+Today, I am still actively ensuring that I give back to the community by running non-profit initiatives, both via this website but also through Woof Wag Dogs, where we visit local schools, nursing homes, workplaces and hospitals with our therapy dogs.

-As if this wasn’t keeping me busy, in my spare time, I enjoy writing and have written a number of children’s books, some of which have a self-help message or as I like to say I am Guiding Children Through Stories.
+As if this wasn’t keeping me busy, in my spare time, I enjoy writing children’s books, typically containing some form of self-help message or as I like to say I am Guiding Children Through Stories.
 I love the idea of using my creative side to weave helpful themes around a magical story that a child will want to read (or hear) again and again.
 There’s nothing more inspiring for a child than following a beloved character through a situation to an ultimately successful ending.